 Panaeolus cinctulus Season

-Foragers are in for a treat: P. cinctulus season runs from spring through to early fall, making it a popular magic mushroom to hunt for over the summer months.
+Foragers are in for a treat: P. cinctulus season runs from spring to early fall, making it a popular magic mushroom to hunt for over the summer months.
 The mushroom grows abundantly after rain.
 However, it’s important to always check laws in your region before foraging for psilocybin mushrooms; these naturally-occurring psychedelics are decriminalized in some places, but certainly not all.
 Possession of psilocybin mushrooms remains illegal in many countries.

 Panaeolus cinctulus Look-alikes

 P. cinctulus is a little brown mushroom.
 As such, it’s always important to double-check your identification of this mushroom before consuming it: There are a lot of little brown mushrooms out there.
-One mushroom that is sometimes mistaken for P. cinctulus is Panaeolus foenisecii, as it also grows on lawns.
+One mushroom that is sometimes mistaken for P. cinctulus is Panaeolus foenisecii, which also grows on lawns.
 Though they don’t grow as large, P. foenisecii can easily be mistaken for less mature P. cinctulus mushrooms.
 To tell these two apart, key distinguishing features include lighter stems and a dark brown (not black) spore print.
-There have been some reports of people becoming sick after eating P. foenisecii, so if in doubt then avoid eating.
+There have been some reports of people becoming sick after eating P. foenisecii, so if in doubt, avoid eating.